 His second appearance is simply a clip show where Nick Knack send anonymous presents to Clark Kent, Lana Lang, and Andy MacAlister in the form of Gameboys laced with post-hypnotic suggestions.
 Lana and Andy are brainwashed into entering Nick Knack's lair where they are strapped to a mind-reading machine and questioned by Nick Knack about Superboy's weaknesses.
 Nick Knack views Lana and Andy's memories on a television screen (in the form of clips from second season episodes).
 Clark/Superboy soon discovers the hypnotic messages in his own Gameboy and flies to the rescue and apprehending Nick Knack once more.

 DC Animated Universe

-A vastly different version of Toyman appears in the DCAU, starting in Superman the Animated Series and later in Static Shock.
-This version was Winslow Schott Jr. His father was a toymaker who wanted to build a factory, but lack of funds prevented this.
+Winslow Schoot Sr. appears in the DCAU, in Superman the Animated Series episode "Fun and Games".
+This version of Winslow Schott Sr. was a toymaker who wanted to build a factory, but lack of funds prevented this.
 When Bruno Mannheim backrolled the factory, he used it as a front for a numbers racket.
 When the police busted the racket, Schott Sr. was sent to prison despite not knowing about it and died in prison.
-Schott Jr. spent the rest of his adolescent life going from one foster home to the next.
-By the time he reached adulthood, he dedicated his life to revenge against Mannehaim and perfecting his artificial companion Darcy.
+His son Winslow Schott Jr. spent the rest of his adolescent life going from one foster home to the next, and eventually became vastly different version of Toyman.